TarasPriadka/IguanaMark/README.md

-# SmartMark Manager
+# IguanaMark Intelligent Bookmark Manager

 Have you ever felt annoyed while managing your bookmarks in Chrome?
-SmartMarks will improve your day-to-day interactions with your browser by intelligently storing your bookmark data using the browser's user interface.
+IguanaMark will improve your day-to-day interactions with your browser by intelligently storing your bookmark data using the browser's user interface.

 ## Installing the extension
 First, clone the repository to your computer.